Alex-Chen-666/Group-66-1340GP/readme.md

         4) The player can clear his history by clicking "clear history" in the main interface of Spider Solitaire.
         Corresponding code requirement:
             File input/output

     updownchoice.cpp:
-        create the choice mainface that can be controlled instantly without enter choose_history.cpp:
+        Create the choice mainface that can be controlled instantly without enter Corresponding code requirement:
+            Data structures for storing game status (use vector)

+    choose_history.cpp:
-        can see the history with rolling up and down stalemate3.cpp:
+        The player can scroll up and down the history records Corresponding code requirement:
+            Data structures for storing game status (use vector)

+    stalemate3.cpp:
         line61-82: recursion
+        We used recursion to judge whether there is a stalemate.

     print_grid.cpp:
         We use vector in the type of a self-defined structure to store the game progress Plus, we highlight the row/block the player has chosen to assist analysis